Opengress/Slimgress/README.md

 # Goals
 It's hoped that once there's a stable server implementation Slimgress can eventually be retired in favour of a V2 client written with something performant and cross-platform.
-Perhaps Qt, Godot or libGDX.
+Perhaps Qt, Godot or libGDX (with RoboVM of course).
 The Slimgress client at this point is imagined as really mostly a client for testing, research and development.
 I'd hope that eventually there will be a client codebase which can be deployed on Android, iOS, maybe even Sailfish and future versions of Ubuntu Phone.
-To reach all these platforms, we probably have to eventually let go of Java.
+To reach all these platforms, we probably (well, MAYBE) have to eventually let go of Java.
 But that's moot right now, when Android development is easy to pick up and has a head start and a big audience of possible testers.